 *Scholarship awards are subject to availability of funding.
 The scholarship funding is restricted to tuition and course-related expenses, such as fees, books, supplies and equipment that are required for the courses at the university.

 NOTE: Failure to meet requirements could affect scholarship eligibility.

 Ralph W. Shrader Diversity Scholarship (Women and Minority students)

 Must currently be enrolled in their second semester and at least two semester-equivalent courses per semester at an accredited college or university in the United States at the time of application.
 A current overall GPA of 3.5 or higher at the time of application.
 Expected graduation date cannot be in the year the scholarship is awarded.

-AFCEA's focus is on STEM/hard sciences - information technology, cybersecuirty, telecommunications electronics supporting defense, homeland security, and intelligence communities.
+AFCEA's focus is on STEM/hard sciences - information technology, cybersecurity, telecommunications electronics supporting defense, homeland security, and intelligence communities.

 Qualifying STEM majors related to the mission of AFCEA include: Biometry/Biometrics, Computer Engineering, Computer Forensics Science, Computer Programming, Computer Science, Computer Systems, Cybersecurity, Electrical Engineering, Electronics Engineering, Geospatial Science, Homeland Security, Information Science, Information Technology, Information Resource Management, Intelligence, Mathematics, Network Engineering, Network Security, Operations Research, Physics, Robotics Engineering, Robotics Technology, Statistics, Strategic Intelligence, Telecommunications Engineering

 Applications will be accepted starting January 1.
-A link to the online application form is posted at the top of this page.
 In addtion to basic information, there is one short answer question: